 Would you like to make sure the right decisions are made for wildlife in Queensland and in your region?
 We’ll be your voice for wildlife when decisions are made that affect the environment.
 We create opportunities for your voice to be heard.

 How can you protect Queensland’s wildlife into the future?
 Work with us on important and exciting projects that support our state’s amazing wildlife.
 You and your friends can learn the skills to make your home a home for wildlife too.

 We have wildlife experts at hand to assist with questions, concerns and suggestions.
 Come share our passion for wildlife and let us know how we can help you to help wildlife.

 HOW YOU CAN HELP US

 There are many ways you can contribute to the work of Wildlife Queensland.
-We welcome support in many different shapes and sizes: become a member or a wildlife protector, volunteer your time on a project or subscribe to Wildlife Australia Magazine.
+We welcome support in many different shapes and sizes: become a member or a wildlife protector, volunteer your time, donate, purchase items from our shop or subscribe to our Wildlife Australia Magazine.
 See how you can Support Us.